argentsea/docfx/tutorials/Mapping/mapping.md

 In some cases, the Model may have more properties than are defined in a parameter list or in data reader columns.
 When this happens, ArgentSea is somewhat forgiving.

+As part of a Query definition (`QueryStatement` or `QueryProcedure` class), you can optionally specify the parameter set.
+If set, only parameters included in this list will be mapped from the Model object.
+This is a great way to suppress values not needed for this particular request.
+Of course, if the Mapper sets/reads/writes parameters and the query does not include that parameter, ADO.NET will return an error if the query is sent to the database.

 If a data reader result does not contain an expected column, the property is simply ignored.
 If the logging level is “Debug” or lower, a log message will be created including the Model name and column name.

-If the Mapper sets/reads/writes parameters and the query does not include that parameter, ADO.NET will return an error if the query is sent to the database.
-One solution is to simply manually remove unwanted parameters from the parameters collection.
-However, a better approach is to include parameter names in the query definition (`QueryStatement` or `QueryProcedure` class).
-This allows the Mapper to only include the subset of parameters whose names match the query definition.

 Next: [Property Attributes](attributes.md)